 - 1. Which statements are true regarding pediatric patients and pharmacokinetics?
-Select all that apply. - A. The levels of microsomal enzymes are decreased. - B. Perfusion to the kidneys may be decreased and may result in reduced renal function - C. First-pass elimination is increased because of higher portal circulation. - D. First-pass elimination is reduced because of the immaturity of the liver. - E. Total body water content is much less than in adults. - F. Gastric emptying is slowed because of slow or irregular peristalsis. - G. Gastric emptying is more rapid because of increased peristaltic activity.
+(Select all that apply.) - a.
+The levels of microsomal enzymes are decreased. - b.
+Perfusion to the kidneys may be decreased and may result in reduced renal function. - c.
+First-pass elimination is increased because of higher portal circulation. - d.
+First-pass elimination is reduced because of the immaturity of the liver. - e.
+Total body water content is much less than in adults. - f.
+Gastric emptying is slowed because of slow or irregular peristalsis. - g.
+Gastric emptying is more rapid because of increased peristaltic activity.

-ANS: A, B, D, F
+ANS: A. B. D. F

 In children, first-pass elimination by the liver is reduced because of the immaturity of the liver, and microsomal enzymes are decreased.
 In addition, gastric emptying is reduced because of slow or irregular peristalsis.
 Perfusion to the kidneys may be decreased, resulting in reduced renal function.
-The other options are not correct.
+The other options are incorrect.
 In addition, remember that total body water content is greater in children than in adults.